softon/laravel-face-detect/README.md

 # Laravel-Face-Detect
-A Laravel Package for Face Detection in Images.
+A Laravel Package for Face Detection and Cropping in Images.

 <strong>Installation</strong>